Dentures Rock Hill

 What Can’t You Eat with Dentures?

-Whether you’ve been struggling with tooth loss for years or a couple of months now, you know the detrimental impact it can have on your smile.
+Whether you’ve been struggling with tooth loss for years or a couple of months now, you know the detrimental impact it can have on your diet.
 Fortunately, dentures can help restore your bite force, allowing you to enjoy your meals pain-free again!
 Still, it is a good idea to avoid foods that can tug on them like peanut butter and gummy candies.
-Nuts, raw carrots, and other hard items pose a risk of damaging your restoration as well, which is why you should always exercise caution.
+Nuts, raw carrots, and other hard items pose a risk of damaging your prosthesis as well, which is why you should always exercise caution.

 How Can I Reduce the Cost of Dentures?

 If you have dental insurance, then you’ll be happy to know many plans cover at least a portion of the cost.
-Since we accept most providers here at Coombs, Ross and Sourlis Family Dentistry, let us help you maximize your benefits and minimize your out-of-pocket cost!
+Since we accept most providers here at Coombs, Ross & Sourlis Family Dentistry, let us help you maximize your benefits and minimize your out-of-pocket costs!
 We also happily accept flexible financing through CareCredit, which can break up the cost into manageable payments that fit into your monthly budget.
 Plus, our VIP Smile Club offers an array of benefits at no extra cost and 15 percent off the price of treatments like dentures.
 Don’t worry – our team will review all the various financial options with you in-depth at your consultation.
 That way, you can make an informed decision on which path is right for you.